-Identifiers also provide uniformity in naming fonts independently of the conventions of any particular computing system.
-Identifiers are restricted to letters, digits and "-" characters, and case is not significant; every system should be able to handle such names.
 Names with structure are represented as Vectors of Identifiers, e.g., Xerox/TimesRoman/bold becomes [Xerox, TimesRoman, bold].
-This representation makes the structure explicit and removes the temptation to devise ad-hoc conventions for parsing strings to establish structure.
+This representation for structured names uses a separate identifier for each element of the structure so as to make the structure explicit and remove the temptation to devise ad-hoc conventions for parsing strings to establish structure.
+3.2.2 Universal names

-3.2.2 Hierarchical names